TAFE Courses in Australia - Your Ultimate Guide

 Regional Tafe Institutions

 Every region in Australia has its own TAFE institutes, many of which have campuses spread across all the major cities and towns.
-Many of the major cities have several different TAFE course providers.
+Many of the major cities have several different TAFE providers.
 Some institutes specialise in certain fields of study, while others offer the full variety of courses.

 There are 13 TAFE institutes in Queensland (QLD), many of which have campuses in Brisbane.
 Other TAFE institutes have campuses that cover the territory’s north near the Great Barrier Reef, south west, Sunshine Coast, Gold Coast, and, of course, the interior.
-View our guide to TAFE courses in Queensland.
+View our guide to TAFE in Queensland.

 The Bremer Institute of TAFE in Inala, Queensland.